Nested Sampling for ARIMA Model Selection in Astronomical Time-Series Analysis: Background

 This polynomial has the root:

 Imposing the stationarity constraint on this root, we get:

-The $t^{\text{th}}$ observation of an AR$(1)$ time-series can be expressed indefinitely in terms of the lagged values (suppressing the constant term $c$ for simplicity):
+The $t^{\text{th}}$ observation of an AR$(1)$ time series can be expressed indefinitely in terms of the lagged values (suppressing the constant term $c$ for simplicity):

-Evidently, if Condition \ref{ar_1_stationarity} is violated, the influence of past values will grow without bound, resulting in an explosive, non-stationary time series.
+Here, the ellipsis denote expressions written in terms of subsequently higher lags.
+Evidently, if Condition \ref{ar_1_stationarity} is violated, the influence of past values on the present value $y_t$ will grow without bound, resulting in a divergent, non-stationary time series.
+For a general, higher order AR$(p)$ process, the constraints on each individual weight $\phi_p$ become coupled and non-trivial.
+Thus, the unit-root stationarity condition ensures a stable and mean-reverting behavior of the time series.

 The invertibility constraint is the dual to the stationarity condition.
 To see this, first note that any Moving Average process can be represented in terms of an infinite AR$(\infty)$ process \citep[Sec.3.1]{brockwell2009time}.
 The invertibility condition simply ensures that the ARIMA process admits a convergent infinite representation and subsequently, the present forecast errors $\epsilon_t$ can be expressed uniquely as a linear combination of past observations.
-We demonstrate this again for an MA$(1)$ model for which the condition on the roots of the characteristic polynomial $\Theta^1(\mathcal{B})$ results in the condition on the MA weight:
+We demonstrate this again for a simple MA$(1)$ model and extend it to the general case of an MA$(q)$ process.
+For MA$(1)$, the condition on the roots of the characteristic polynomial $\Theta^1(\mathcal{B})$ results in the condition on the MA weight:

 Rewriting the forecasting equation for an MA$(1)$ model in terms of $\epsilon_t$:

 Continuing indefinitely, we get the infinite AR$(\infty)$ representation of an MA$(1)$ process:

 The above series is convergent only when Condition \ref{invertibility} is satisfied.
 Moreover, the autocorrelation at lag $1$ is given by: